uw-cmg/StructOpt/docs/parameters.rst

 Global Parameters
 =================

-Global parameters are those that determine how the optimizer should run.
+Global parameters define parameters that pertain to the entire simulation.

 structure_type
 ++++++++++++++

-``structure_type`` (str) is a key parameter for determining operations will be run.
-Currently, only cluster is supported, but StructOpt is written in a way that *how* the operations are carried out is seperated from the operations themselves.
-Hence, one can easily write new crossover, mutation, selection, and predator operations that are unique to their structure, test them, and incorporate them inside StructOpt seamlessly.
+``structure_type`` ``(str)``: Defines the type of material being optimized.
+StructOpt currently supports the ``periodic`` and ``aperiodic`` structure types.
+The ``periodic`` structure type defines periodic boundary conditions in all three directions, and the ``aperiodic`` structure type has no periodic boundary conditions.

 seed
 ++++
-``seed`` (int): seed for the psuedo-random number generator.
-Two runs with the exact same input *and* seed should run exactly the same way.
-Almost all operations use random number generators.
-See should be an int.
+``seed`` ``(int)``: The seed for the psuedo-random number generator.
+Two runs with identical input and seed should run identically (however, in rare cases rounding errors in the machine may cause some selection schemes to choose different individuals in runs that should be identical).

 convergence
 +++++++++++

-``convergence`` (dict): Convergence is a dictionary that determines when to stop the calculation.
+``convergence`` ``(dict)``: Convergence is a dictionary that defines when to stop the calculation.
 Currently, the only convergence criteria is ``max_generations``, which is set to an int.
-For example, the setting below runs the optimizer for 200 generations.
+For example, the setting below parameters will run the optimizer for 200 generations.

 Example::

-    "convergence": {
+    "convergence": {"max_generations": 200}
-        "max_generations": 200
-    }

-In the future, more ``convergence`` options will be added.

 post_processing
 +++++++++++++++

-``post_processing`` (dict): Determines what is output as the optimizer is run.
+``post_processing`` ``(dict)``: Determines the outputs of the simulation.
 Currently, the only option is ``XYZs``, which determines how frequentely the xyz files of each generation should be printed.
 The rules for this are as follows.

 - ``XYZs`` = 0: all generations are kept
 - ``XYZs`` > 0: every ``XYZs`` generation is kept
 - ``XYZs`` < 0: the last ``XYZs`` generations are kept

-The below example is a run where only the last generation is kept.
-This behavior is by default and encouraged for saving space.
+The below example is a run where only the last generation is kept (this is the default behavior because saving every individual is both time and disk-space intensive).

 Example::

-    "post_processing": {
+    "post_processing": {"XYZs": -1}
-        "XYZs": -1
-    }

 Generators
 ==================

 Generators are functions for initializing the population.
-These are pseudo-random generators that depend on the ``seed`` global parameter.
+They are pseudo-random generators that depend on the ``seed`` global parameter.

 Generators are given as a dictionary entry defined by the ``generators`` key in the input file.
 The structure of the generators dictionary with *N* desired generators is given below.